 Functional decline related to aging does not affect all drivers at the same time or in the same way.
 Although specific abilities needed to drive safely — such as vision, memory, physical strength, reaction time, and flexibility — may decline as we age, the rate of change varies greatly across the older adult population.

 Many older adults do not differ significantly in their driving habits from their middle-aged counterparts, who statistically are the safest group on the road.
 By improving their functioning, by learning new or compensatory strategies, or by using and training on adaptive equipment, many older adults can continue to drive safely.
 Providing information about alternative ways to get around, communities also can help older adults make smoother transitions from driving full-time to cutting back or stopping driving altogether.
-More information can be found on our Aging In Place page.
+More information can be found on our Livable Communities page.

 Taking into consideration how aging affects safe driving, these are the most common problem areas for aging drivers: